rayrapetyan/yag/docs/runners/wine.md

 ## Input parameters:

-- *recipe*: use to uniquely identify and describe your wine environment.
+- *recipe*: uniquely identifies and describes your wine environment.
 Hash of all fields of this structure will be used as a wine-prefix.
-If you omit specifying recipe, your app will be installed under default wine prefix using following recipe:
+If you omit specifying recipe, your app will be installed under default wine prefix with a following recipe:
 ```yaml
 recipe:
  os_ver: win7